 When you’re planning a major development project, being able to turn land surveys around quickly can be a major challenge, particularly when the project requires you to gather data in a remote or hard to reach location.
-When using traditional land surveying methods, getting the data you need from these out-of-the-way places can often take significant ebeetime, which in turn can push back the start date of your development work and make you wait longer to start seeing a return on your investment.
+When using traditional land surveying methods, getting the data you need from these out-of-the-way places can often take significant time, which in turn can push back the start date of your development work and make you wait longer to start seeing a return on your investment.
 Fortunately, thanks to commercial use drones, it’s possible to overcome these challenges.

 The growing popularity of UAV surveying is not difficult to understand.
 As you may have heard elsewhere, an aerial survey can provide quick, cost-effective and accurate land surveying results no matter where your project is located.
 However, the benefits of UAV surveying for projects in hard to reach areas deserve special recognition.
 This post will cover the current state of traditional surveying methods– before taking a look at how UAV surveying can provide a better way.